Using The New Date Picker In Excel 2010

 (2) Make sure a copy is in C:\Windows\SysWoW64

-(3) Click the Windows 7 Start Button and in the Search area, type "command"
+(3) Click the Windows 7 Start Button and in the Search area, type "command" but DON'T Press Enter Yet

 (4) The search will bring up a number of items, including "Command Prompt" at the top